Winn-Dixie and the Davis Family

 Grocers stole — ahem, I mean borrowed — so many ideas from each other it is hard to say precisely who invented what.
 But the Davis family were absolutely true innovators in the space.

-Revolutionary concepts the three Davis generations pioneered have become so standard today that most people don’t even consider them.
+Revolutionary concepts pioneered by the three Davis generations have become so standard today that most people don’t even consider them.
 This foresight and experimentation played a significant role in shaping the modern grocery store.
-And more generally, their imprint is felt on modern business theory.
+More generally, their imprint is felt in modern business theory.

-This framework is considered a new theory among business thought leaders of the 21st century… but the Davis brothers started doing it over eighty years ago!
+This framework is considered a new theory among 21st-century business thought leaders, but the Davis brothers started using it over eighty years ago!

-Outside of business, the Davis family has been exceptional philanthropists, especially around Jacksonville, for many decades.
+Outside of business, the Davis family has been an exceptional philanthropist, especially around Jacksonville, for many decades.

 J. E. Davis gifted land and money to kick start the Mayo Clinic Jacksonville campus in 1986.
 The family has contributed tens of millions to fund Stetson and Jacksonville University business schools.
 Being lovers of social justice, they have also given millions to historically black colleges over the years and served on various boards.
 That generosity has continued to this day, with a two million dollar donation in 2017 to the Jacksonville Zoo.

-Especially if you are an entrepreneur, it is hard not to be in awe of the legacy and accomplishments of these three generations of the Davis family!
+Especially if you are an entrepreneur, you cannot help but be in awe of the legacy and accomplishments of these three generations of the Davis family!